 Mexico has the largest branch network among Scotiabank’s international banking businesses, which include operations in more than 50 countries.
 The international business had C$1.49 billion ($1.52 billion) in profit last year, representing about 28 percent of the lender’s 2011 earnings.

-Scotiabank agreed in August to buy Mexico City-based Credito Familiar SA, buying a stake owned by Citigroup Inc. (C)’s Banamex unit.
+Scotiabank agreed in August to buy Mexico City-based Credito Familiar SA, buying a stake owned by Citigroup Inc. (C:US)’s Banamex unit.
 The price wasn’t disclosed.
 The purchase, expected to close by December, will allow Scotiabank to make $500 to $1,500 loans to families that may not have a credit history, Wright said.